-Two packs of cigarettes a day The strongest whiskey Kentucky can make That's a recipe to put a vagabond On hands and knees I watched it all up close, I knew him more than most I saw a side of him he never showed Full of sympathy for a world that Wouldn't let him be
+Two packs cigarettes a day The strongest whiskey Kentucky can make That's a recipe to put a vagabond On his hands and knees I watched it all up close, I knew him more than most I saw a side of him he never showed Full of sympathy for a world that Wouldn't let him be

 That's the man he was, Have you heard enough?

 [Chorus] What a shame, what a shame, To judge a life that you can't change The choir sings, the church bells ring So, won't you give this man his wings?
-What a shame to have to beg you to See we're not all the same What a shame, what a shame 'Cause we're not all the same What a shame, what a 'Cause we're not all the same
+What a to have to beg you to See we're not all the same What a shame, what a shame 'Cause we're not all the same What a shame, what a shame 'Cause we're not all the same